vegaprotocol/specs/specs/0044-lp-mechanics.md

 ### Nominating and amending fee amounts

-The network transaction is used by liquidity providers to nominate a fee amount which is used by the network to calculate the [liqudity_fee](./0029-fees.md) of the market. liquidity providers may amend their nominated fee amount by submitting a liquidity provider transaction to the network with a new fee amount.
+The network transaction is used by liquidity providers to nominate a fee amount which is used by the network to calculate the [liqudity_fee](./0042-setting-fees-and-rewarding-lps) of the market.
+Liquidity providers may amend their nominated fee amount by submitting a liquidity provider transaction to the network with a new fee amount.
 If the fee amount is valid, this new amount is used.
 Otherwise, the entire transaction is considered invalid.

 ### How fee amounts are used
 The [liqudity_fee](./0029-fees.md) of a market on Vega takes as an input, a [fee factor[liquidity]](./0029-fees.md) which is calculated by the network, taking as an input the data submitted by the liquidity providers in their liquidity provision network transactions (see [this spec](./0042-setting-fees-and-rewarding-lps.md) for more information on the specific calculation).

 ### Distributing fees between liquidity providers
 When calculating fees for a trade, the size of a liquidity provider’s commitment along with when they committed and the market size are inputs that will be used to calculate how the liquidity fee is distributed between liquidity providers.
-See this spec](./????-setting-fees-and-rewarding-lps.md) for the calculation of the split.
+See [setting fees and rewarding lps]](./0042-setting-fees-and-rewarding-lps.md) for the calculation of the split.

 ## ORDERS